willaerk/puppetmodule-tasks/README.md

     git submodule init
     git submodule update

-The tasks should preferably be loaded from a top-level `Rakefile`, usually in the module root directory:
+The tasks should preferably be loaded from a top-level `Rakefile`, usually residing in the module root directory:

 ```ruby
 require 'rubygems'